Maksadbek/blog/_posts/2017-11-26-golang-mutex-internals.markdown

 }
 ```

 It is ok since reading/writing to the map is not happening at the same time.
-There is no concurreny in the code.
+There is no concurrency in the code.
 Go memory model guarantees the order of execution of instructions that are written in the code:
-state starts after mutate returns.
+state starts after mutating returns.

-But if add concurrency and execute `mutate` with a `go` statement,
-race detector will warn about the possible data race.
+But if we want to execute `mutate` concurrently, with a `go` keyword, race detector will warn about the possible data race.
-Multiple goroutines must synchronize and change the shared variable atomically to establish happens-before conditions.
+Multiple goroutines must synchronize and change the shared variable atomically to establish [happens-before conditions](https://golang.org/ref/mem#tmp_2).

 We have two goroutines that execute mutate and state functions concurrently.
-There can be a momentum when one goroutine reads state and another one mutates changes it **at the same time**
+There can be a momentum when one goroutine reads state and another one changes it **at the same time**
 and this will be a data race that will bring to the memory corruption.
-To avoid this, goroutines must use synchronization primitives while accessing the map `m`.
+To avoid this, goroutines must use synchronization primitives while accessing the shared stated.
 In other words, concurrent operations must be done atomically(consequently) but not at same time.
-There we start protecting memory with mutex and our initial version of code will be changed:
+There we start protecting memory with the mutex and our initial version of the code has changed:

 ```Golang
 package main